Date: March 20, 2018

 TAKE-AWAY: A predominant pattern of three and vertical glass ‘panes’.

-Select major design elements and color pallet options
+Select major design elements and color palette options

 - Break up the size of the door – swing door style